Rank 4 Premodular Categories: Preliminaries

-The fusion coefficients are generally collected into \textit{fusion matrices} $\(N_{a}\)_{bc}=N_{ab}^{c}$ and furnish a representation of the Grothendiek semiring $Gr\(\mcC\)$ \cite{HR}.
+The dimension of the fusion space $\Hom_{\mcC}\(X_{a}\otimes X_{b},X_{c}\)$, $N_{ab}^{c}$, gives the multiplicity of $X_{c}$ appearing in $X_{a}\otimes X_{b}$, and is called a \textit{fusion coefficient}.
+The fusion coefficients are generally collected into \textit{fusion matrices} $\(N_{a}\)_{bc}=N_{ab}^{c}$ and furnish a representation of the Grothendieck semiring $Gr\(\mcC\)$ \cite{HR1}.
 Since the fusion coefficients are nonnegative integers, the Frobenius-Perron Theorem can be applied to deduce the existence of a largest eigenvalue of $N_{a}$, such an eigenvalue is called the \textit{Frobenius-Perron dimension} or \textit{FP-dimension} of $X_{a}$ and is denoted $\FPdim\(X_{a}\)$.
 One says that a premodular category is \textit{pseudo-unitary} if $\FPdim\(X_{a}\)=\dim\(X_{a}\)$ for all $a$.
-The \textit{global FP-dimension} of the category is defined by $\FPdim\(\mcC\)^{2}=\sum_{a}\FPdim\(X_{a}\)^{2}$.
+The \textit{global FP-dimension} of the category is defined by $\FPdim\(\mcC\)=\sum_{a}\FPdim\(X_{a}\)^{2}$.
 If the global FP-dimension is an integer, the category is said to be \textit{weakly integral} and if $\FPdim\(X_{a}\)\in\mbbZ$ for all $a$ then one says $\mcC$ is \textit{integral}.
 Finally, duality and braiding endow the fusion matrices with the following symmetries \cite{BKi}:

-\subsection{Spherical Structure}
+\subsection{Spherical structure}

-\ \\ The spherical structure gives rise to canonical elements $\th_{a}\in \End_{\mcC}\(X_{a}\)$ called \textit{twists}.
+The braiding and spherical structure give rise to canonical elements $\th_{a}\in \End_{\mcC}\(X_{a}\)$ called \textit{twists}.
 Since $\End_{\mcC}\(X_{a}\)$ is one dimensional, the twists are scalar multiples of the identity, also denoted $\th_{a}$.
 Graphically, we have

-The celebrated Vafa Theorem tells us that these twists are roots of unity\cite{Vafa}.
+The celebrated Vafa Theorem tells us that these twists are roots of unity\cite{Va1}.
 For convenience, the twists are collected into the diagonal matrix $T_{ab}=\d_{ab}\th_{b}$ called the \textit{T-matrix}.